 Tips for the perfect chocolate silk pie

-- Plan to make your pie crust ahead of time so that it has time to cool.
-Use the pie crust recipe below or a store bought graham cracker or Oreo pie crust.
-The chocolate silk pie filling also taste wonderful in a standard pie crust.
+- Plan ahead.
+Plan to make your pie crust ahead of time so that it has time to cool.
+You can make it at home or use a store bought graham cracker or Oreo crust.
+The filling also tastes wonderful in a standard pie crust.

-- Once you melt the chocolate, let it cool completely.
+- Melted chocolate.
+Once you melt the chocolate, let it cool completely.
 You want it to still be stirrable, but if it’s still hot it it will ruin the filling.

-- Use fresh eggs for the homemade chocolate pie filling and make sure to follow the instructions and beat for the full amount of time before adding the next egg.
+- Fresh eggs.
+Use fresh eggs for the filling and make sure to follow the instructions and beat for the full amount of time before adding the next egg.
 If you’re concerned about using raw eggs, you may use pasteurized eggs.

-- Allow the French silk pie to chill for at least 4 hours, so that the filling has time to set.
+- Let chill.
+Allow to chill for at least 4 hours, so that the filling has time to set.
 If you can let it sit overnight, even better!

 Chocolate crust (can also use a pre-made pie crust):

-- 1 1/2 cups chocolate crumbs (from Oreos or chocolate graham crackers)
+- 1 1/2 cups chocolate cookie crumbs (from Oreos or chocolate graham crackers)